nuclax96/Odin_1/README.md

 # Odin_1

-Getting started with The Odin Project
+Getting started with The Odin Project .

+Hello Odin.